Coast Guard Officer: (over loudspeakers, having not crossed out to international waters) Navy SEALs are on the way.

 Type C Examples:

-- Both Just Men! and The Davidson version of The Hollywood Squares used an electronic version of the Mocking Sing Song the same tune if the champion's car didn't start.
+- Both Just Men! and the Davidson version of The Hollywood Squares used an electronic version of the Mocking Sing-Song if the champion's car didn't start.

 - Cram also played a Mocking Sing Song as soon as the clock hit zero at the end of the Bonus Round.